Deltares/Wflow.jl/docs/src/user_guide/install.md

 # How to install

+As Julia is still a relatively new programming language, a basic "getting started with Julia" guide can be found [here](https://docs.julialang.org/en/v1/manual/getting-started/).

 Wflow can be used in two different ways, depending on the required use of the code:

 - If you want to stay up-to-date with the latest version, explore and modify the model code,